+The Analytical Data Mart is structured with 3-tiers.
 The first tier, copies data from the original source systems into a special purpose database designed to bring source data together in a single location.
 This is called the “landing database” and the data processing that occurs between the source system and the landing database is called “landing ETL”.

 Once the data consolidation is complete, the second tier introduces an additional set of transformation scripts that apply business rules to the landed data and makes it suitable for end-user consumption.
 This is called “integration ETL”.
 This makes the data ideally suited for reporting and data visualization and may be of a variety of possible structures, including an enterprise data warehouse (EDW), analytical data store, etc. The integration ETL is designed to properly transform the data into the relevant data warehouse architecture.

 The third tier creates the BI Tool Data Source, which is the extracted or exported data, or specialized versions of the data created to optimize for performance or to support advanced visuals in Tableau or PowerBI.
 This allows for data visualization to be done autonomously from the underlying data warehouse or to prepare data for the unique tasks that data visualization and reporting require for analytical purposes.